Code-Institute-Submissions/Living-Ocean-ms1/README.md

 * Get quick access to 'tips and tricks'

 ### Frequent user goals:
-* Educators and businesses can easily find the website and its resources
+* Educators and businesses can easily find the website and it's resources
 * Finding contact information easily to discuss use of resources or to organise an event

 # Design